-When reinforcement priority is turned on, reinforcement stitches will be sewn at the beginning and/or end of sewing a reinforcement stitch pattern, even if (a) (Reverse stitch button) is pressed.
-For details, refer to "Automatic reverse/reinforcement stitching" on page 25.
+When reinforcement priority is turned on, reinforcement stitches will be sewn at the beginning and/or end of sewing a reinforcement stitch pattern, even if $\textcircled{}{}$ (Reverse stitch button) is pressed.
+For details, refer to "Automatic reverse/ reinforcement stitching" on page 25.

-- Turn off the machine.
+While pressing (•) (Reinforcement stitch button), turn on the sewing machine.

-- While pressing (Reinforcement stitch button), turn on the sewing machine.
+Press the "-" or "+" key.

-- Press the "-" or "+" key.
+→ The value in the LCD changes from " - " to " $\square \Pi$ ".

-- → The value in the LCD changes from " " to " □ \( \Pi \) \( \Pi - Turn off the machine, then turn it on again.
+Turn off the machine, then turn it on again.

-→ Reinforcement priority is turned on.
+\rightarrow Reinforcement priority is turned on.